Disability Policy Underwriters at Humana, Inc.

 Our Insurance Lawyers Can Help You Take Legal Action

 Health insurance companies like Humana Inc. provide coverage for life’s unexpected accidents.
 Insurance can cover a broad range of medical issues.
 Disability insurance can also play a significant role in helping a family stay afloat when the provider can no longer work due to a serious injury or illness.
 However, the process of obtaining benefits from an insurance company is not always so simple.

 Like many providers, Humana does not have a clean rap sheet.
 The company has been in the news frequently for a variety of issues, including claims that it overcharged for its Medicare Advantage program, failed to provide accurate beneficiary information, and improperly collected refunds from healthcare providers.
 Humana was even ordered to pay more than $1 million for violating the Fair Labor Standards Act.

 Has your claim been denied or mishandled by Humana Inc.?
-Call our insurance claims attorneys at (888) 493-1629.
+Contact our insurance claim attorneys at (888) 493-1629.

 Why Entrust Your Case to Us?

 Here's why you can trust Arnold & Itkin to handle your case against Humana:

 - Billions of dollars recovered for our clients